 The policies and regulations contained herein are given the effect of law by Senate Bill 162, 60th Legislature, 1967, of which Section 2 is quoted in part below:

 Each governing board of the State institutions of higher education of this state is hereby authorized to promulgate rules and regulations for the safety and welfare of students, employees, and property and such other rules and regulations as may be deemed necessary to carry out the provisions of this Act and the governance of the respective instructions, providing for the operation and parking of vehicles upon the grounds, streets, drives, and alleys or another institutional property under its control.

 Kilgore College is a "Parking by Permit Only" campus.
+Student parking permits are issued at the Service Center in the Devall Student Center Gameroom.
 The operation of a motor vehicle or bicycle on college property is a PRIVILEGE granted by the college and is not an inherent right of any faculty/staff member, student, or visitor.
 All faculty/staff, students, and visitors who park on college property must have a valid Kilgore College issued parking permit or temporary parking permit.

 The college assumes no liability and/or responsibility for damage to or theft of any vehicle parked or driven on campus.
 The college assumes no responsibility or any duty to protect any vehicle or its contents at any time the vehicle is operated or parked on the campus.
 No bailment is created by granting any parking or operating privileges regarding a vehicle on any property owned, leased, or otherwise controlled by the college.
 These regulations are in effect at all times on college property.
 Controlled parking areas include all parking lots on campus.
 Signs or pavement markings have been placed to designate these parking areas.